Overwolf raises $52.5M to expand third-party modding platform

 With CurseForge Core, Overwolf manages content moderation, UGC-related live ops, and creator payment.
 That lets game developers access community-created content easily without incurring additional costs.
 CurseForge Core enables cross-platform modding, an analytics dashboard, safe and secure moderation, creator relations and payment, and events like contests and hackathons.

-“This is all about existing intellectual property,” said Nick Tuosto, cofounder of Griffin Gaming Partners and managing director at LionTree, said in an interview with GamesBeat.
+“This is all about existing intellectual property,” said Nick Tuosto, a cofounder of Griffin Gaming Partners and the managing director at LionTree, said in an interview with GamesBeat.
 “You can see the content created on Overwolf is great for the ecosystem because it deepens the community engagement and ultimately makes the gaming IP more valuable.
 This model takes some of the burden off of the developer and publisher to come up with extensions of the core product by leveraging developer community’s creative capacities to enhance the user experience.”

-Oscar Navarro, head of corporate development for Ubisoft, said in a statement that Overwolf is developing the holy grail of frameworks for UGC for both publishers and in-game creators, and that’s a game-changer for intellectual property holders.
-Such IP holders often have trouble with user-generated content when it comes to piracy or copycats.
-But Overwolf has a curated marketplace.

 As for the amount of money raised, Tuosto said, “The capital markets are very supportive of businesses that have explosive growth and have platform positions in an ecosystem like gaming.
 Platforms have accumulated enormous value over time in this space.
 And this is very rare that you see both sides of the marketplace exploding — both the number of developers and applications as well users on the platform.”